 The stator magnets will have at least two permanent magnet poles.
-The electromechanical motor is designed such that opposite magnetic fields of the energized windings and the stator magnets causing the shaft to rotate.
-When the armature is aligned with the stator magnets, the brushes, which are also fixed to the motor case, will connect to the next commutator segment and thereby energize the next winding.
+The electromechanical motor is designed such that opposite magnetic fields of the energised windings and the stator magnets causing the shaft to rotate.
+When the armature is aligned with the stator magnets, the brushes, which are also fixed to the motor case, will connect to the next commutator segment and thereby energise the next winding.
 This will change the magnetic field the armature, which causes the motor to continue rotating.
 The diagram below shows the stator, armature and commutator geometry in more detail.

 Two-pole brushed motors have two big problems.
 The first is that when the rotor poles and the stator poles are in line the torque is zero and the motor cannot start from this position.
 The other problem is that during the motor revolution, there is a moment where the brushes touch both the commutator sections.
 This leads to a short circuit of the inputs, condition that can damage the power supply and reduce efficiency.

 For this reason, most small electromechanical DC motors have a minimum of three poles.
 The rotor has three windings that are wired in a triangle (delta) configuration to the three sections of the commutator.
 The brushes touching two opposite sides of the commutator and, depending on the rotor angle, will energize the three coils in turn.
 The wiring and the position of the windings are designed to always create a force moving the rotor in a particular direction given a constant brush polarity.